GoogleCloudPlatform/gcloud-maven-plugin/README.md

 up-to-date version (Beta or later) that has the App Engine Managed VM components installed.

+2. Install the app and app-engine-java  components:

+        gcloud components update app app-engine-java

-1. You must use Java 7.
+3. You must use Java 7.
 If you don't have Java 7, [Download](http://www.java.com/en/download/manual.jsp) and install it.
 For App Engine Managed VMs images, it is possible to use Java 8 with some customization.

-2. Set your `JAVA_HOME` environment variable.
+4. Set your `JAVA_HOME` environment variable.
 If you are a `bash` user, the following considerations apply:

     * For a typical Linux installation, add a line similar to the following to